tkawachi/sbt-doctest/README.md

 ### Using ScalaTest or specs2

 This plugin generates tests for ScalaCheck by default.
-If you use SalaTest or specs2, set `doctestTestFramework` to `scalatest` or `specs2` in `build.sbt`.
+If you use ScalaTest or specs2, set `doctestTestFramework` to `scalatest` or `specs2` in `build.sbt`.
 Then it will generate tests for the specified framework.